-The Buddha has provided answers for the results of nearly all dharmas, such as "like a dream," "like an illusion," "like the moon in water," "like an image in a mirror," "like a mirage," and so forth.
-These are all answers given by the Buddha.
-What is so remarkable about merely knowing the answers?
+The Buddha has provided answers for the results of nearly all dharmas—such as "like a dream," "like an illusion," "like the moon in water," "like an image in a mirror," "like a mirage," and so forth—these are all answers given by the Buddha.
+What is so remarkable about knowing the answers?
 It is the process of verification that truly reveals each individual's genuine wisdom.
-Superficial understanding gained through mere explanation, where one knows nothing upon questioning, can be attained by anyone slightly intelligent—there is nothing remarkable about it.
+The discriminative wisdom that knows nothing upon questioning—even someone slightly intelligent can attain it; there's nothing extraordinary about it.

-Those unenlightened ordinary beings, because of their intelligence, strong comprehension, extensive knowledge, and excellent literary and oratory skills, can spend time composing essays tens of thousands of words long discussing how all dharmas are like a dream or an illusion.
-Yet, where is the trace of actual observation (contemplative insight) in these writings?
-Where is the trace of genuine realization?
-Where is the process of verification?
-Some people are particularly fond of such writings, reciting them day and night.
-But what use is it, even if one has studied five cartloads of books?
+Those unenlightened ordinary beings, due to their intelligence, strong comprehension, broad knowledge, and excellent literary and oratory skills, can spend some time and write tens of thousands of words expounding on how all dharmas are like a dream or an illusion.
+Yet, where in these expositions is there any trace of contemplation practice?
+Where is there any trace of actual verification?
+Where is the process of proof?
+Some people are particularly fond of such things, reciting them day and night.
+But even if one accumulates five cartloads of learning, what use is it?

 7